junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 communication overhead between Client and Aggregators, e.g.
-VDAF {{!VDAF=I-D.draft-irtf-cfrg-vdaf-06}} proposes a Prio3 scheme as a multi-party computation (MPC) protocol to verify certain property of each Client measurement, and the proposed implementation in {{ISR23}} has to secret-share each bit of each vector dimension as a finite field element in the Client measurement.
+VDAF {{!VDAF=I-D.draft-irtf-cfrg-vdaf-06}} proposes a Prio3 scheme as a multi-party computation (MPC) protocol to verify certain property of each Client measurement, and the proposed implementation in {{DivviUpVDAF}} has to secret-share each bit of each vector dimension as a finite field element in the Client measurement.